-Why some people go for fuel-efficient cars while others go for fuel-guzzling sports cars?
+Why do some people go for fuel-efficient cars while others go for fuel-guzzling sports cars?
 Why the poor are poor?
 Is capitalism doomed to intensify economic inequality?
 Will the process of globalisation be able to bridge the poor-rich divide and have a universal homogenising impact on the world?
 Such varied and many more questions fall under the domain of economics.
 These days we also can see information technology giving a typically new dimension to economics.

-ECONOMICS AND THE ECONOMY -
+ECONOMICS AND THE ECONOMY

 The relation between economics and the economy, simply saying, is that of theory and practice.
-While the former is a discipline studying economic behaviour of human beings, the latter is a stillframe picture of it.
-Economics will come out with theories of market, employment, etc., and an economy is the real picture of the things which emerge after the application to the same theories in certain areas.
+While the former is a discipline studying economic behaviour of human beings, the latter is a still-frame picture of it.
+Economics will come out with theories of market, employment, etc., and an economy is the real picture of the things which emerges after the application of those theories.